Updated: Jul 20

 whipped cream, if desired

-1. Coat cupcake pan with non stick cooking spray.
+1. Coat mini cupcake pan with non-stick cooking spray or use paper liners.
 Preheat oven to 350 degrees.
-2. Cream butter and sugar together for 5-7 minutes, until light and fluffy.
+2. If using store bought dough, jump to step 5!)
+Cream butter and sugar together for 5-7 minutes, until light and fluffy.
 3. Add the egg and vanilla and beat until well combined.
 4. Add the dry ingredients to the wet ingredients and mix until smooth.
 Dough will be thick.
 5. Makes balls of about 2 tbsp of dough.
 Press cookie dough in bottom and about 1/3-1/2 way up the sides of each cupcake cup, forming a cup shape.
 6. Bake for 10-12 minutes.
 7. Remove from oven and allow to cool for about 5 minutes, then remove to cooling rack to finish cooling.
 If the centers aren’t cupped enough to add filling, use the end of a wooden spoon or the bottom of a tablespoon to press the center down a bit.
 8. Once cookie have cooled, make the cheesecake filling.
 Blend the cream cheese, vanilla and powdered sugar together until smooth.
 9. Pipe or scoop cheesecake filling into cookie cups.
 10. Top with assorted fresh fruit.
 11. Store in refrigerator.

 Images from Life, Love, and Sugar